TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          boolean

    Description
-         If set, CSS files will be minified and compressed.
+         If set, CSS files referenced in page.includeCSS and the like will be minified and compressed.
+Does not work on files, which are referenced in page.headerData.

          Minification will remove all excess space.
 The more significant compression step (using gzip compression) requires